-It is essentially an very well insulated jacket with super waterproof and durable outer material.
+It is essentially a very well insulated jacket with super waterproof and durable outer material.

 All the features are designed to keep the warmth in, and the elements out.

-Starting with the insulation, North Face have included their 550 fill down, that is also responsibly sourced (important when dealing with live animals to source your materials).
+Starting with the insulation, North Face has included their 550 fill down, which is also responsibly sourced (important when dealing with live animals to source your materials).
 This level of down will help keep you warm even in sub-freezing temperatures.

 The outer uses their DryVent 2 layer system, which means that it is super-waterproof and breathable at the same time.
 So it won’t feel like you are walking in a mini sauna.